Skip to main content

 WEIGHT UPDATE

 Fix a little bit.
-Adjust weights slightly using Gradient Descent.
+Adjust weights slightly using Gradient Descent — then repeat millions of times.

 Common Loss Functions